Aix-en-Provence: Transport

 A set of ancient roads radiate out from Aix to the surrounding countryside, the Pays d'Aix.
 There are also a large number of modern autoroutes connecting Aix to nearby towns.
 There are autoroutes northwards to Avignon and to the Luberon; southwards to Marseille; and eastwards to Aubagne and the Mediterranean coast of Provence; and to Nice and other towns on the French Riviera.
 Aix and Marseille are equidistant from the Marseille Provence Airport (MRS) at Marignane on the Étang de Berre which features domestic and international scheduled passenger service.
 There is another airport at Les Milles, which is mostly used by general aviation.
 There is a frequent bus shuttle service from the main bus station in Aix which also serves the nearby TGV station at l'Arbois, in the middle of the countryside about 10 mi from Aix.

 At Aix, the line from Paris branches to Marseille and Nice; it takes about 3 hours to get from Paris to Aix by TGV.
 Aix also has a railway station near the centre, Gare d'Aix-en-Provence, with connections to Marseille, Pertuis and Briançon in the French Alps.
 A frequent and rapid shuttle bus service for commuters operates between the bus station in Aix and Marseille.
 There are many other long distance and local buses from the bus station.
 The city also offers a "city pass" available in 24, 48, and 72-hour packages for visiting tourists.
 The "pass tourisitque" is offered at the Aix-en-Provence Tourist Office, the Atelier de Cézanne, and the official Aix tourism website.

 In the town itself, there is an inexpensive municipal bus service, including a dial-a-bus service ("proxibus"), a park-and-ride service and tiny electrified buses for those with mobility problems – these are six-seater vehicles that circulate at a speed of 10 mph.
 The central old town of Aix is for the most part pedestrianised.
 There are large underground and overground parking structures placed at regular intervals on the "boulevard exterieur", the predominantly one-way ring road that encircles the old town.
 Access to the old town is by a series of often narrow one-way streets that can be confusing to navigate for the uninitiated.

-As well as overland routes, two "rivers" flow through Aix, the Arc and the Torse, but neither of which can remotely be described as navigable.
+As well as overland routes, two "rivers" flow through Aix, the Arc and the Torse, neither of which can remotely be described as navigable.